fluconazole injection in sodium chloride Dosage and Administration

 Cryptococcal meningitis

 For the treatment of acute cryptococcal meningitis, the recommended dosage is 12 mg/kg on the first day, followed by 6 mg/kg once daily.
 A dosage of 12 mg/kg once daily may be used, based on medical judgment of the patient's response to therapy.
 The recommended duration of treatment for initial therapy of cryptococcal meningitis is 10 to 12 weeks after the cerebrospinal fluid becomes culture negative.
-For suppression of relapse of cryptococcal meningitis in children with AIDS, the recommended dose of fluconazole is 6 mg/kg once daily.
+For suppression of relapse of cryptococcal meningitis in pediatric patients with AIDS, the recommended dose of fluconazole is 6 mg/kg once daily.

 Dosage In Patients With Impaired Renal Function:

 Fluconazole is cleared primarily by renal excretion as unchanged drug.
 In patients with impaired renal function who will receive multiple doses of fluconazole, an initial loading dose of 50 mg to 400 mg should be given.
-After the loading dose, the daily dose (according to indication) should be based on the following table:
+After the loading dose, the daily dose (according to indication) should be based on the following summary:

 Creatinine Clearance (mL/min)Recommended Dose (%)